MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 client MAY initiate a connection as if the SVCB query returned NODATA, but MUST NOT transmit any information that could be altered by the SVCB response until it arrives.
-For example, a TLS ClientHello can be altered by the "echconfig" value of an SVCB response ({{svcparamkeys-echconfig}}).
+For example, a TLS ClientHello can be altered by the "echconfig" value of a SVCB response ({{svcparamkeys-echconfig}}).
 Clients implementing this optimization SHOULD wait for 50 milliseconds before starting optimistic pre-connection, as per the guidance in
 {{!HappyEyeballsV2=RFC8305}}.

 An SVCB record is consistent with a connection if the client would attempt an equivalent connection when making use of that record.
-If an SVCB record is consistent with an active or in-progress connection C, the client MAY prefer that record and use C as its connection.
+If a SVCB record is consistent with an active or in-progress connection C, the client MAY prefer that record and use C as its connection.
 For example, suppose the client receives this SVCB RRSet for a protocol that uses TLS over TCP: